Some frank and funny tips on how to save money on toilet paper.

 The cheapest toilet paper is that which you don’t have to buy yourself.

-If your boss has an issue with you spending company time in the small room you can remind him of a productivity survey which found that almost all ideas, creative break-throughs and solutions to problems come in moments of solitude and quiet reflection, not by slogging away at a desk.
+And if your boss has an issue with you spending company time in the small room you can remind him of research that says almost all ideas, creative breakthroughs and solutions to problems come in moments of solitude and quiet reflection, not by slogging away at a desk.

 According to Greenpeace, Americans could save more than 400,000 trees if each family bought one roll of recycled toilet paper — just once. [source]